marijnh/Eloquent-JavaScript/11_async.md

 this case, another ((callback function))—to signal when a response is available.

-In a way, asyncronicity is _contagious_.
+In a way, asynchronicity is _contagious_.
 Any function that calls a function that works asynchronously must itself be asynchronous, using a callback or similar mechanism to deliver its result.
 Calling callback is somewhat more involved and error-prone than simply